jhrcek/postgresql-migration/Readme.markdown

 ### Options

-The `runMigration` and `runMigration` functions take an options record that let you set the following
+The `runMigration` and `runMigrations` functions take an options record that let you set the following

  - `optVerbose`: Is verbose logging enabled or not